 The upper bound for the target is defined as 0x1D00FFFF whereas there is no lower bound.
 The very first block, the genesis block, has been mined using the maximum target.
-In order to ensure that blocks are mined at a constant rate of one block per 10 minutes throughout the growing network, the target T is recalculated every 2016 blocks based on the average time t{avg} it took to mine one of these blocks:
+In order to ensure that blocks are mined at a constant rate of one block per 10 minutes throughout the growing network, the target T is recalculated every 2016 blocks based on the average time $t{\rm avg}$ it took to mine, due to an off-by-one error, the last 2015 blocks [10]: